BestTimesToVisit.com Logo

 Ride-Sharing Apps (Uber/Bolt)

-Uber and Bolt are widely available in Prague and offer a convenient door-to-door service, especially for late-night travel or when carrying luggage.
-They are often more affordable than traditional taxis.
+Uber and Bolt are widely available in Prague and offer a convenient door-to-door service, especially late at night or when carrying luggage.
+They are generally more affordable than traditional taxis.

 Walking

-Prague's historic center is incredibly walkable, and this is arguably the best way to discover its hidden courtyards, charming alleys, and unexpected viewpoints.
-Many major attractions are within a reasonable walking distance of each other.
+Prague's historic center is incredibly walkable and often the best way to discover hidden courtyards, charming alleyways, and local gems.
+Many major sights are within a reasonable walking distance of each other.

 Cost:Free!

-Tip:Wear comfortable shoes – cobblestone streets are beautiful but can be tough on the feet.
-Download offline maps using Google Maps or Maps.me.
+Tip:Wear comfortable shoes!
+Cobblestones are beautiful but unforgiving.
+Use offline maps (Google Maps or Maps.me) as Wi-Fi can be spotty in some older areas.
 Don't be afraid to wander off the main tourist paths; that's where the real magic of Prague lies.
-Consider a guided walking tour on your first day to get oriented.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.